xiuyuye/purdue-crypto-read/staff.md

 # Contact

-If you are interested in giving a talk or leading a discussion of a paper, feel free to email Xiuyu at 'ye151@purdue.edu'.
+If you are interested in giving a talk or leading discussion of a paper, feel free to email Xiuyu at 'ye151@purdue.edu'.
 Please email her at least one week prior to your intended talk/discussion day so the group will have time to actually read the paper.